m-lab/mlab-vis-pipeline/README.md

 # Setting up a new environment

+Note that you must have the appropriate service account credentials json file to access the bigtable instance.
+Store that file somewhere on your system outside of this application root.

 ## Setup Bigtable

 The dataflow pipeline will create bigtable tables.
 In order for the pipeline to